-Over two and a half million senior citizens are victims of identity theft each year.
+Over two and a half million senior citizens and Medicare eligibles are victims of identity theft each year.
 Lost Medicare cards are a good way for criminals to steal information, but new Medicare cards will soon provide greater safety, security, and privacy.
 This may encourage your clients even further to buy, as many beneficiaries have been concerned with the card in the past.

 Currently, a lost Medicare card means that a piece of plastic with the client’s name and social security number is floating around.
 Anyone could find and steal a beneficiary’s identity.
 By April of 2019, new Medicare cards will have randomly assigned Medicare beneficiary numbers instead of social security numbers printed on them.
 These Medicare Beneficiary Identifier (MBI) numbers can cause less damage than a SSN if stolen.